Kavach (train protection system): Remote Interface Unit (RIU)

-RIU is identical to the stationary Master Computer, without the Radio Unit.
-It is used for retrieving remote signalling functions like from the End Cabins, Distributed Interlocking systems, Level Crossings, Intermediate Block Sections coming within the coverage area of the station's radio tower.
-It relays information and exchanges data with the stationary Master Computer over Fibre-optic cables (Dark fibre).
+RIU is identical to the stationary master computer, without the radio unit.
+It is used for retrieving remote signalling functions like from the end cabins, distributed interlocking systems, level crossings, and intermediate block sections coming within the coverage area of the station's radio tower.
+It relays information and exchanges data with the stationary master computer over fibre-optic cables (dark fibre).